goldenbible/Bible-CMS/README.md

 Bible CMS hosters can upload copyrighted Bibles in this way they should add copyright information and maybe Bible info.
 Copyright information Bible CMS should show in the bottom of a chapter.
 Link to Bible info should be in under chapter and right justified.

-**Charity banners**
+**Charity Links**
-As you noticed the project has only one banner now - it's Red Cross banner.
+As you noticed the project has only one banner now - it's Red Cross.
 It will be good to make other banners for charity organizations in style of Google Ads.
 Because not a lot people will wanna go to page for charity organizations and every organization will have a chance to get a donating.

+**Social Networking**
+All is said in subject.
+It's friends, private messages and other futures of that.